+O (

-Category Presentation of needs and difficulties Communication Children may have a delay or disorder in one or more of the following areas: and Interaction Attention / Interaction skills: May have difficulties ignoring distractions.
+Category Presentation of needs and difficulties

+Communication and Interaction Children may have a delay or disorder in one or more of the following areas: Attention / Interaction skills: May have difficulties ignoring distractions.
 Need reminders to keep attention.
 May need regular prompts to stay on task.
 May need individualised motivation in order to complete tasks.
 Difficulty attending in whole class.
 Interaction will not always be appropriate.
 May have peer relationship difficulties.
 May not be able to initiate or maintain a conversation.
 Children may have strong sensitivities to other different sensory stimuli.
 They sometimes become fixated with or become obsessed by things that may not appear relevant or important to others.
 Understanding / Receptive Language: May need visual support to understand or process spoken language.
 May need augmented communication systems.
-Frequent misunderstanding.
+Frequent misunderstandings.
 Repetition of language and some basic language needs to be used to aid their understanding.
 Speech / Expressive Language: May use simplified language and limited vocabulary.
 Ideas / conversations may be difficult to follow, with the need to request frequent clarification.
 Some immaturities in the speech sound system.
 Grammar / phonological awareness still fairly poor and therefore their literacy can be affected.
-Children may have a medical diagnosis of a developmental neurodivergent condition, Cognition and such as Autism.
-May have difficulties with the skills needed for effective learning such as use of: Learning Language, memory and reasoning skills Learning Sequencing and organisational skills An understanding of number Problem-solving and concept development skills Fine and gross motor skills Independent learning skills Exercising choice Desiries making Decision making Information processing Children may have a specific learning disability such as Dyslexia, Dyscalculia, Developmental Co-ordination Disorder, Dyspraxia or Dysgraphia.
-Social, Mental May have difficulties with social and emotional development which may lead to or stem and Emotional from: health Social isolation Behaviour difficulties Attention difficulties Attention difficulties (ADHD) Anxiety and depression Attachment disorders Low self esteem Issues with self-image Sensory and / These pupils may have a medical or genetic condition that could lead to difficulties or Physical with: Specific medical conditions Gross / fine motor skills Visual / hearing impairment Accessing the curriculum without adaptation Physically accessing the building(s) or equipment.
-Over sensitivity to poise / smalls / light / touch / taste Over sensitivity to noise / smells / light / touch / taste.
+Children may have a medical diagnosis of a developmental neurodivergent condition,

+such as Autism.

+Cognition and Learning May have difficulties with the skills needed for effective learning such as use of: • Language, memory and reasoning skills

+Sequencing and organisational skills

+An understanding of number

+Problem-solving and concept development skills

+Fine and gross motor skills Independent leaving skills

+Independent learning skillsExercising choice

+Decision making

+Information processing

+Children may have a specific learning disability such as Dyslexia, Dyscalculia,

+Developmental Co-ordination Disorder, Dyspraxia or Dysgraphia.

+Social, Mental May have difficulties with social and emotional development which may lead to or stem

+and Emotional from:

+health Social isolation Behaviour difficulties

+Attention difficulties (ADHD)

+Anxiety and depression

+Attachment disorders

+Low self esteem

+Issues with self-image

+Sensory and / or Physical These pupils may have a medical or genetic condition that could lead to difficulties with:

+- Specific medical conditions

+Gross / fine motor skills

+Visual / hearing impairment

+Accessing the curriculum without adaptation

+Physically accessing the building(s) or equipment.

+Over sensitivity to noise / smells / light / touch / taste.
+Title: Titl

 Toileting / self-care.